SuperAwesomeLTD/sa-unity-sdk/docs/05 Video Ads/01 Configuration.md

 https://developers.superawesome.tv/docs/iossdk_v2/Getting%20Started/Integrating%20the%20SDK

-After the CocoaPod dependency has been added, open the xcworkspace file in your project's directory (not the xcodeproj file) with XCode.
+After the CocoaPod dependency has been added, open the `xcworkspace` file in your project's directory (not the `xcodeproj` file) with Xcode.
 You have to make some changes to the default Unity build configuration, as the CocoaPods settings need to be propagated in the build target but won't have done so since Unity has already set these values.
-You should have also received a message when running `pod update`, warning you of this.

 ![](img/xcode_build_settings.png "Find the Build Settings and change the values mentioned below.")

-You will need to search for each of `OTHER_LDFLAGS`, `OTHER_CFLAGS` and `HEADER_SEARCH_PATHS`, double-click on them, and add `$(inherited)` to the existing values.
+You will need to search for each of `OTHER_LDFLAGS`, `OTHER_CFLAGS` and `HEADER_SEARCH_PATHS`, double-click on them, and add `$(inherited)` to the list of existing values for these settings.
+You likely will have also received a message when running `pod update`, warning you to do this.

 Once this is done your iOS project will be ready to use and any calls to the native SDK from your Unity project will work as expected.